eNMS-automation/eNMS/README.md

 ![eNMS](readme/enms.png)

 It encompasses the following aspects of network automation:
-- **Configuration Management Service**: Commit / Rollback of a configuration with Napalm or Netmio.
+- **Configuration Management Service**: Commit / Rollback of a configuration with Napalm or Netmiko.
 - **Ansible Service**: Sending and managing Ansible playbooks.
 - **ReST Service**: Sending a ReST call (GET/POST/UPDATE/DELETE) with variable URL and payload.
 - **Custom Services**: Any python script can be integrated into the web UI.
 If the script takes input parameters, a form will be automatically generated.